 This may help you establish a positive environment for meditation or another ritual.
 Choosing to sit and let go of negative thoughts in a ritual like this sets your intention and dedication to self-improvement.
 Choosing to engage in ritual can be the beginning of your change in mindset.

 Burning sage creates fragrant smoke central to smudging’s benefits.
 You can use this incense to smudge yourself or specific spaces.
-Or, you can smudge specific objects.
+Or according to some sources, you can smudge specific objects.

 This can be useful with new purchases, gifts, or secondhand items.
 However, any item can be smudged.

 If you have any concern with negative history or energy attached to a new or unfamiliar object, smudging may help bring peace of mind and make the object more sacred to you.

 Tradition suggests that smudging can literally lift one’s spirits to banish negativity.
 Some research supports this.